- The best travel mouse is a great mobile work upgrade for productivity and wrist protection.

-Unless you love using your laptop’s trackpad, a quality travel mouse is the best mobile work upgrade you can make.
+Unless you love using your laptop’s trackpad, a quality mouse for travel is the best mobile work upgrade you can make.
 Not only can this accessory improve your productivity, but it can also help protect your wrists from pain and injury.

 Most portable mice today offer outstanding accuracy and sensitivity, but you must consider their physical size, connection type, compatibility with your system, and battery life.
 Even with these features in mind, choosing from the myriad of models can be challenging.

-To trim down your options and find a model that’s worth your while, check out our ranking for the best travel mice in 2023.
+To trim down your options and find a model that’s worth your while, check out our rankings for the best travel mouse:

 - Best Overall: Microsoft Arc Mouse